Not Owning The Images On Your Website, Can Cost You!

 Images play an important role in your visual branding because it’s easier for people to retain 65% more of the information you put out when it’s paired with an image.
 So it goes without saying that you need an image or two on your website to secure the retaining power of the messages you send.

-Whether you’re freelancing or working with a company as a designer in Trinidad, more often than not, it’s “understood” that the nature of your job surrounds surfing the internet for images that will most likely be illegally repurposed.
-In my 14 years working in both capacities, not knowing better, I did this all the time and only one of my employers ever paid for images.
-Until then, I was ignorant of this practice of “purchasing images” even existed.
-(Yes, I was so ashamed.)
+Whether you’re freelancing or working with a company, as a designer in Trinidad, more often than not, it’s “understood” that the nature of your job surrounds surfing the internet for images that will most likely be illegally repurposed.
+In my 14 + years working in both capacities, especially early on, I did this all the time not knowing better, and only one of my employers ever paid for images.
+Until then, I was ignorant this practice of “purchasing images” even existed.
+Yes, I was so ashamed.

-The truth is, there’s a group of Trinidad employers out there that’s just not interested in spending “unnecessary” money on this stuff.
-And some of our local small business customers aren’t exactly jumping at the idea of photographing their own products, much less owning the rights to the image of a banana regardless the credibility it brings their brand.
+The truth is there’s a group of Trinidad employers out there that’s just not interested in spending “unnecessary” money on this stuff.
+And some of our local small business customers aren’t exactly jumping at the idea of photographing their own products, or capturing the magic around the service they provide, regardless of the credibility and the authenticity it brings to their work and creates for their brand.

-You can’t exactly sell credibility while you’re stealing images from the internet.
+You can’t exactly sell credibility while you’re stealing images from the internet or social media.
 So, late last year I dug a bit deeper and decided to do some house cleaning for the benefit of the those who trust and need me.
 Because, according to an article by LifeLearn, clients are liable for photos taken from the internet even if they:

 Attribute the photo to the original photographer/illustrator in the caption